Thor-DraperJr/SupplementalResources/Assets/99-Azure.md

 entry level - A series; low cost bustable - low to moderate cpu but need to burst for high cpu - check in/ check out at hotel

-D-family: vcpus/memory/and temporary storage good for producaiton
+* D-family: vcpus/memory/and temporary storage good for producaiton
-Da-series: run an AMD
+* Da-series: run an AMD
-Dc-encrypts the data while in use with dedicated hardware TPMs
+* Dc-encrypts the data while in use with dedicated hardware TPMs

-E-series: high memory, data analyitics, in-memory business critical workloads
+* E-series: high memory, data analyitics, in-memory business critical workloads

-M-sereies: designed for apps that process a lot of information in memory; like SAP hannah
+* M-sereies: designed for apps that process a lot of information in memory; like SAP hannah

-F-series: high cpue to memory ratio; video encoding/rendering; lates intel xeon vido processors
+* F-series: high cpue to memory ratio; video encoding/rendering; lates intel xeon vido processors

-L series: big data; storage optimized for I/O bandwidth
+* L series: big data; storage optimized for I/O bandwidth

 ## Scale sets
 Scale sets: in response to demand or based on a schedule you define

 spot workloads: good for processes that can be interrupted

+## Availability sets
+Deployed across multiple fault domains and have different maintenance windows

+VMs requre a resource group, storage account, vnet, NIC

 * https://docs.microsoft.com/en-us/azure/virtual-machines/sizes